psarando/shire-reckoning/Middle-earth-simulation.md

 ### Synchronize settings

-These Gregorian `Synchronize` settings (except for `Cusotom Reckonings`) are configured so that all of the dates of the Shire, Gondor, and Rivendell calendars will always remain in sync with each other (and each Middle-earth calendar will still follow its own "traditional" leap-year rules), no matter which of these `Synchronize` settings is selected.
+These Gregorian `Synchronize` settings (except for `Custom Reckonings`) are configured so that all of the dates of the Shire, Gondor, and Rivendell calendars will always remain in sync with each other (and each Middle-earth calendar will still follow its own "traditional" leap-year rules), no matter which of these `Synchronize` settings is selected.